Tornadoes of 2010: August 12

 Another round of severe weather took place on August 12 in the northern Plains.
 The most intense tornado took place near Bowbells, North Dakota, which was an EF3.
 One person was killed and one was injured when a vehicle was thrown and destroyed.

 August 22–24 (Europe)

 A tornado outbreak struck the coast of the Baltic Sea in Mecklenburg Western Pomerania (Northeastern Germany) and parts of the middle Western state Hesse.
 At least five tornadoes have been confirmed.
 Two of them were strong: one in Neppermin on the Island of Usedom (F2) and another one in the Hessean village of Lumda near Grünberg (F3).

 September

 There were 61 tornadoes reported in the US in September, of which 57 were confirmed.

 September 4 (Australia)

 A tornado was reported just east of Broadford in Victoria.
 The tornado had a damage path around 100 m wide and 4 km long, with numerous trees damaged and damage to a home's roof.

+September 5 (DRC)

+A rare violent tornado in Kasaï-Occidental and Kasaï-Oriental provinces along the Kasaï river ravaged 4 villages with strong winds, hail, and heavy rain.
+About 100 homes were completely destroyed, as were several medical facilities, schools, and factories, with many more damaged.
+Several cassava fields were ruined by wind and flooding, causing food shortages.
+About 200 families were left homeless and many were left jobless.